edbury/gremlin-camp/src/site/notes/spaces/moonrise/regions.md

 When the Old Ones still had dominion over the world, this was the green and verdant land where they made their home—or so the scholars say.
 Though not as inhospitable as the Day, even the most hardy vegetation struggles to survive here.
 Ancient cities and the tombs of forgotten heroes lie buried under the dunes, concealed by dust storms kicked up by a hot and wicked wind.
 Travel here at your own peril, and pray that there is a settlement beyond the next dune.

+## Shimmering Vast

+A mesmerizing region of The Sea, characterized by its crystal-clear waters and the ever-present glint of sunlight dancing on its surface.
+This part of the sea is famous for its abundant marine life, coral reefs, and hidden grottoes.
+Legends speak of a mysterious, luminescent city beneath the waves, visible only during the full moon.

 ## Sweltering Jungle

 This steamy forest is a dangerous place, full of hazards that await the unprepared and inattentive.
 But there are many secrets to be found here for those willing to brave the oppressive heat and clouds of stinging insects: ancient cities made entirely of gemstones and plants that can cure any known disease.
 The scholars of the known world scoff at these rumors and call fools those who've given their lives and fortunes seeking them.
 Nevertheless, the Sweltering Jungle calls to those who crave adventure and the power of the unknown.